 The department coordinates on-campus student interviews with employers in the public and private sectors in South Carolina and beyond.
 These on-campus interview programs are concentrated in the fall for second- and third-year students and in the spring for first-year students.

 The Charleston School of Law prepares students for careers in all areas of legal practice.
 Regardless of a student’s path after graduation, the law school strives to instill in students the value of public service.
 All students must complete pro bono legal service under the supervision of a licensed attorney before they graduate.
-Student matriculating in June 2019 must complete 50 hours of pro bono work.
-Students matriculating before June 2019 must complete 30 hours of pro bono work.
+Student matriculating on or June 2019 must complete at least 50 hours of pro bono work.
+Students matriculating before June 2019 must complete at least 30 hours of pro bono work.
 The Director of Public Service and Pro Bono develops a wide variety of pro bono opportunities and maintains a list of pre-approved pro bono sites.
 The Director of Public Service and Pro Bono also counsels students about pro bono opportunities and must approve all student pro bono work not on the pre-approved site list.